Here’s what we discovered when we looked into some of the oldest companies in the UK.

 Hepworth acquired Kendalls, a group of rainwear shops in 1981.

 They then developed Next as a womenswear group of stores, opening the first store in 1982.

-In August 1984, Next for Men was launched.
+In August 1984, Next for Men got launched.

-At the time of writing, Next is a multinational British retailer specializing in clothing, footwear, and home products.
+At the time of writing, Next is a British multinational retailer specialising in clothing, footwear, and home products.

 Next has over 700 stores across Europe, Asia, and the Middle East.

 It began as a small shop that sold milk, eggs, and butter-based in Drury Lane in London.